High-order linearly implicit structure-preserving exponential integrators for the nonlinear Schr\"odinger equation: Abstract

 \section{Abstract}

-A novel class of high-order linearly implicit energy-preserving exponential integrators are proposed for the nonlinear Schr\"odinger equation.
-We firstly done that the original equation is reformulated into a new form with a modified quadratic energy by the scalar auxiliary variable approach.
+A novel class of high-order linearly implicit energy-preserving integrating factor Runge-Kutta methods are proposed for the nonlinear Schr\"odinger equation. { Based on the idea of the scalar auxiliary variable approach, the original equation is first reformulated into an equivalent form which satisfies a quadratic energy}.
 The spatial derivatives of the system are then approximated with the standard Fourier pseudo-spectral method.
-Subsequently, we apply the extrapolation technique to the nonlinear term of the semi-discretized system and a linearized system is obtained.
-Based on the Lawson transformation, the linearized system is rewritten as an equivalent one and we further apply the symplectic Runge-Kutta method to the resulting system to gain a fully discrete scheme.
-We show that the proposed scheme can produce numerical solutions along which the modified energy is precisely conserved, as is the case with the analytical solution and is extremely efficient in the sense that only linear equations with constant coefficients need to be solved at every time step.
-Numerical results are addressed to demonstrate the remarkable superiority of the proposed schemes in comparison with the high-order structure-preserving method. \\[2ex] \textbf{AMS subject classification:} 65M06, 65M70\\[2ex] \textbf{Keywords:} SAV approach, energy-preserving, high-order, linearly implicit, nonlinear Schr\"odinger equation.
+Subsequently, we apply the extrapolation technique/prediction- correction strategy to the nonlinear terms of the semi-discretized system and a linearized energy-conserving system is obtained.
+A fully discrete scheme is gained by further using the integrating factor Runge-Kutta method to the resulting system.
+We show that, under certain circumstances for the coefficients of a Runge-Kutta method, the proposed scheme can produce numerical solutions along which the modified energy is precisely conserved, as is the case with the analytical solution and is extremely efficient in the sense that only linear equations with constant coefficients need to be solved at every time step.
+Numerical results are addressed to demonstrate the remarkable superiority of the proposed schemes in comparison with other existing structure-preserving schemes. \\[2ex] \textbf{AMS subject classification:} 65M06, 65M70\\[2ex] \textbf{Keywords:} SAV approach, energy-preserving, integrating factor Runge-Kutta method, linearly implicit, nonlinear Schr\"odinger equation.